stocks (Shares) Investment-How to do easily with RSI (Relative Strength Indicator)?

 - But do remember, a vehicle after giving Right Signal also may turn left.
 But this probability is very low.

 - Similarly, RSI values also give some indication of the momentum and trend.
-But doesn’t mean it definitely happen.
+But it doesn’t mean it definitely happens.

 - You should always remember, in your investments, you will not get 100% stock calls right.